Introduction

 - The

-method calculates the difference between the new value (val
+update method calculates the difference between the new value (val) and the current value at position (row, col).

 - This difference is then propagated through the 2D Fenwick Tree by adjusting the relevant entries in the tree.